 a price quotation service that provides list price to clients based on the

 product identifiers.
 The client makes a request to a Retail Quote Service (RQS)

 which then communicates with multiple Wholesale Quote Service (WQS) to get the...

 So many people came to JavaOne wrapup seminar held in Seoul, Korea on 8 July.
+It was organized as small scale(100 people expected) by Sun Korea, but I guess more than 200 people came in.
 I think it was so popular because this seminar covers most interesting topics in this year JavaOne - Java SE 6, Java EE 5, EJB3, Ajax and Scripting language.

 So although this year was the first year that I missed in string of successive JavaOne's, I thought I would share a recent email exchange from one my compatriots in the Java community who was a registered speaker.
 I've generalized this story for obvious reasons...